mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

 ## Using Kerberos with SSH

-Now you can use the key to ssh without typing a passwrord
+Now you can use the key to ssh without typing a password:

     ssh -K username@athena.dialup.mit.edu